ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 # Univew Install with docker and docker compose

+Uniview Core and Collector can be installed by docker-compose.
+When first time booting those, before the Collector is booted Uniview Core must be up and ready, afterward to boot collector.
+As long as database is prepared (by Core), all late booting has no order constraint.

 1. Install Docker docker and docker-compose on your targeted docker host.
 An example is to follow: https://docs.docker.com/engine/install/